 Electric power washers

 These power washers require electricity to run their motors.
 These washers generate around 1300 to 1900 psi (pounds per square inch) of pressure.
 Therefore, they are perfect for domestic purposes like cleaning cars or walls or removing mild cases of mildew.
-Their comparatively low-pressure outputs make them the best power washers for cars.
+Their comparatively low-pressure outputs make them the best for washing and cleaning cars.

 Electric power washers mostly comprise a variety of hose attachments.
 They also come with a number of nozzles which regulate the pressure of the water jet.